RWTH-OS/eduOS-rs/README.md

 $ make
 ```

-From here, we should be able to run the kernel in ehyve, which is the hypervisor for eduOS-rs:
+From here, we should be able to run the kernel in ehyve:

 ```sh
 $ make run